-I am an international student and was unexpectedly let go.
+I am an international student and was unexpectedly let go from my internship.
 What can I do?

-Fieldwork duration can be shortened, but you cannot drop the course as that means that you worked illegally in the US.
-You must contact your advisor/adminsitrator/ISSO to resolve this issue as this would affect your legal working status.
+Fieldwork duration can be shortened, but you cannot drop the course as that would mean that you had worked illegally in the US.
+You must contact your advisor/administrator/ISSO to resolve this issue as this would affect your legal working status.